Gersh01/Training/Infra/Ansible.md

 ![Playbook](AnsiblePlaybook.PNG)

 Ansible is idempotent meaning, if the result of performing it once, is exactly the same as the result of performning it repeatedly, without any intervening actions.

-Network engineer
-Allows for connection to all switches, routers, any networking device groups in the ansible hosts file would be the routers or switches instead of the client computers